What type of manuscript do you edit?

 The terms, set out in our Agreement for Editing Services, will protect both our interests.
 In some cases, a payment plan can be arranged.

 Payment is preferred via bank transfer (for Australian and UK clients) or by Transferwise (for clients outside Australia and the UK; this method is usually much cheaper than other forms of transfer).

 Where are you located?

 I’m based in Melbourne, Australia — but I’m able to work with you wherever you are.

 All work is undertaken electronically, and I work with clients from Australia, Southeast Asia/East Asia, the United States and UK/Europe.

 Can’t find the answer you need?

-Do drop me a line — I’ll aim to respond within 24 hours.
+Drop me a line — I tend to respond within 24 hours.

 Don’t be shy!